bendahl/uinput/README.md

 issue left and right clicks.
 Note that you'll need to specify the region size of your screen first though (happens during device creation).

+Dial devices support triggering rotation events, like turns on a volume knob.

 Please note that you will need to make sure to have the necessary rights to write to uinput.
 You can either chmod your uinput device, or add a rule in /etc/udev/rules.d to allow your user's group or a dedicated group to write to the device.
 You may use the following two commands to add the necessary rights for you current user to a file called 99-$USER.rules (where $USER is your current user's name):
 <pre><code>
 echo KERNEL==\"uinput\", GROUP=\"$USER\", MODE:=\"0660\" | sudo tee /etc/udev/rules.d/99-$USER.rules